asosa513/GettingCleanningDataProject/README.md

 This can be found in the file means_split.csv attached in this repository.

 ## Codebook
-The codebook was obtained using the codebook function from the codebook package
+The codebook was obtained using the following code:
+#install.packages('pastecs')
+library(pastecs)
+codebook <- stat.desc(allData)
+write.csv(codebook, file = "./R/Getting and Cleanning Data/project/output/codebook.csv")